 sadhana and the upward and inward journey it has taken me on.

-From 1,200 years ago and thirty years ago, the invitation to live by the Truth that “I am Consciousness and bliss.
-I am Shiva.” is still my north star.
+The invitation to live by the Truth that “I am Consciousness and Bliss.
+I am Shiva!
+I am Shiva!” is still my north star.

 Reading aloud, singing, and pondering these words, I feel their meaning come to life in me.
 A blessed insight arises within: “It is better to live a life of attainment than to pursue a life of achievement.”